Muslim-Christian Associations: History

 The British authorities allowed the Associations to hold a two-day general strike, 13–14 July 1920, protesting against the mandate and the behaviour of the army.

 Following the Nabi Musa riots the Jerusalem Association issued a statement, 11 November 1921, protesting the harsh sentences given to Arab demonstrators compared to those given to Jews arrested.
 They also announced their refusal to cooperate with British plans to demand security bonds from those suspected of security offences.
 But the group was losing credibility with the public, it was seen as ineffective in the face of growing Zionist activity.
 The following month a Zionist attempt to smuggle weapons into Palestine was intercepted in Haifa.

 The Societies boycotted the swearing-in ceremony of the first high commissioner, Herbert Samuel, 11 September 1922.
 His arrival coincided with Atatürk's victories against the Greeks, which was greatly exciting Muslim public opinion.

-In the Autumn of 1923 the Jaffa association ceased to function after the municipality agreed to accept the Rutenburg Scheme which would supply the town with electricity but which was opposed by the national Congress.
+In the autumn of 1923 the Jaffa association ceased to function after the municipality agreed to accept the Rutenburg Scheme which would supply the town with electricity but which was opposed by the national Congress.

 At their peak in 1920 there were some 40 Associations with approximately 3,000 active members.

 Opposition

-In 1922 a number of Muslim National Associations began to appear.
-These groups were actually funded by the Zionist Executive in an attempt to undermine the influence of the Muslim-Christian Associations and the Congress.
-Colonel Kisch was given the task of cultivating pro-Zionist opinion among the Arabs, with a budget of £20,000.
+In 1922 a number of Muslim National Associations began to appear, which were funded by the Zionist Executive in an attempt to undermine the influence of the Muslim-Christian Associations and the Congress.
+Colonel Frederick Kisch was given the task of cultivating pro-Zionist opinion among the Arabs, with a budget of £20,000.
 In 1923 the Jerusalem Muslim National Club was being given £100 a month, the Tiberias club was given a lump sum of £200.
 The funds were also used to bribe many senior notables as well as the mayors of Jerusalem, Nablus, Tiberias and Beisan.
 In 1923 the chief secretary to the high commissioner, Colonel Wyndham Deedes, ordered investigations into some of the leaders of the Muslim National Associations.
 The final report concluded that the people involved were untrustworthy and the strategy was only likely to have a negative impact.
 Both David Ben-Gurion and Ze'ev Jabotinsky were against the policy.